 What are the contingency days?
-It has been strongly recommended that schools should set aside the 8 June (afternoon), 15 June (afternoon) and 28 June 2023 in case a significant, unexpected event arises during the exam period that prevents a large number of students from taking an exam on its set date.
-Exam candidates are advised to make sure that they are still available to sit an exam on these dates should it become necessary.
+Schools must set aside the 6 June (afternoon), 13 June (afternoon) and 26 June 2024 in case a significant, unexpected event arises during the exam period that prevents a large number of students from taking an exam on its set date.
+Exam candidates are advised to make sure that they are available to sit an exam up to and including these dates should it become necessary.